Three leading Japanese banks’ coal policies rule them out of nearly a third of new coal power deals

 However, it can be imputed that Mizuho, when seeking to apply international standards or guidelines will also be applying the OECD Sector Understanding.
 Similarly, they will also only be financing projects with ultrasupercritical technology, except in very limited circumstances.

 Based on publicly available financial information, SMBC, MUFG, and Mizuho are collectively in line to provide financial support for a total of ten power projects (pipeline projects).
 These projects have not reached financial close, but the banks are providing advisory services or part of syndicates considering providing finance.

 - These projects are to be built in five countries – Vietnam, Myanmar, Mongolia, Botswana and Bangladesh.
-Close to 50% of the projects by capacity would be in Vietnam.
+Over 50% of the projects by capacity would be in Vietnam.

 Number of Projects Bank is Reportedly Involved With; Capacity